Nowadays continuous improvement

 Value added

-Time interval that adds value until the required function of the faulty equipment is restored
+that adds value until the required function of the faulty equipment is

 Overall Time